Three-time champions Barça, 2010 winners Benfica, holders Sporting CP and Tyumen topped their elite round groups.

 Barça, Benfica, Sporting CP (holders), Tyumen

-Scheduled for 28 or 29 April and 30 April or 1 May, the knockout finals (returning to a four-team format) will be staged at a venue to be confirmed.All the results
+Scheduled for 29 April and 1 May, the knockout finals (returning to a four-team format) will be staged at Arena Riga in Latvia.All the results

 Through to finals: Tyumen (hosts)